 - Philosophy of Culture

-We ask potential contributors to submit an extended abstract (1 page).
-We are open to presenters who are contributing during the main ALife conference to also talk about this work during the workshop in order to have additional discussion.
+We ask potential contributors to submit an extended abstract (500 words).
+We are open to presenters who are contributing during the main conference to also talk about their work during the workshop in order to have additional discussions.
 PhD students and young career academics who are new to the field are encouraged to submit to this workshop.

 The workshop will conclude with a discussion on the grand challenges in the study of social learning and cultural evolution with a focus on how ALife can help address these challenges.